Trump on preventing mass shootings: 'we're going to get it done'

 “I’m a survivor.
 I want you all to emphasize the point that I survived,” Cordover said.
 “I was lucky enough to come home from school and it is very scary to know that a lot of people did not have the opportunity to be here.”

-Cordover thanked the president for addressing bump stocks this week.
+Cordover thanked the president for addressing bump stocks earlier in the week.

 The president directed Attorney General Jeff Sessions to create new regulations to ban firearm modifiers, including the “bump stock” used in the Las Vegas massacre in October 2017.